NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Keys to Destiny.md

 This background is associated with the suit of Keys.

 Choose two ability boosts.
 One must be to **Dexterity**, and one is a free ability boost.
-You gain the [[Feats/Assurance|Assurance]] skill feat and are trained in one of the following Lore skills associated with a profession, as befits your history: Art Lore, Engineering Lore, Farming Lore, Herbalism Lore, Labor Lore, Mercantile Lore, Scribing Lore, Theater Lore, or Warfare Lore.
+You gain the [[Assurance|Assurance]] skill feat and are trained in one of the following Lore skills associated with a profession, as befits your history: Art Lore, Engineering Lore, Farming Lore, Herbalism Lore, Labor Lore, Mercantile Lore, Scribing Lore, Theater Lore, or Warfare Lore.
 You also gain the [[Actions/Lucky Break|Lucky Break]] free action.

 *Source: Pathfinder: Stolen Fate Player's Guide*
 *OGL*